mtlynch/mtlynch.io/_posts/2018-08-06-resurrecting-2.md

 # Adding an end-to-end test

-It was great that Travis could build my Docker container, but the build wasn't meaningful.
-It only built the library's dependencies &mdash; it didn't exercise any of the library's functionality.
-I wanted a build that told me if I broke the library's functionality.
+Travis was building my Docker container, but the build wasn't meaningful yet.
+It only built the library's dependencies &mdash; it didn't exercise any of its behavior.
+I wanted a build that could alert me if I broke the library's functionality.
 To do that, I needed an end-to-end test.

-An end-to-end test verifies that a complete scenario works as expected.
-It runs an scenario that a user would use in the real world from start to finish.

-End-to-end tests generally follow a simple structure:
+An end-to-end test verifies that the library executes a complete, real-world scenario works as expected.
+It generally follows a simple structure:

-1. Pre-generate input and its expected output
+1. Supply pre-generated input and its expected output (also known as the "golden output")
 1. Use automation tools to feed the input to the library
 1. Compare the library's output to the golden output

-The [roundtrip.sh](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/roundtrip.sh) script was already very close to an end-to-end test.
-It provided pre-generated input to the library to train a new model and then use that model for classification.
-The only thing missing was step 3 because there was no golden output to compare it to.
+The original repository contained a script called [roundtrip.sh](https://github.com/NYTimes/ingredient-phrase-tagger/blob/e414c2ca279f23c99c8338ceba00653d88d40dfe/roundtrip.sh) that resembled an end-to-end test.
+It provided pre-generated input to the library, used a portion of the input to train a new machine learning model, then used that model to classify other portions of the input.
+The only piece missing was the step to compare results to the known-good output.

 # A very basic end-to-end test

-In part one, I showed that the `roundtrip.sh` script ultimately produced summary statistics about the model's performance:
+In part one, I showed that the `roundtrip.sh` script's final result was a set of summary statistics about the model's performance:

 ```text
 Sentence-Level Stats: